 If you are struggling to recoup costs associated with an injury incurred while working aboard a vessel, a personal injury attorney can help.
 Simply gather all documentation and eyewitness accounts prior to your meeting.

-Sinking While cruise ship sinkings are extremely rare, the recent accident involving the Costa Concordia called attention to the potential dangers of large cruise ships when negligence may be present.
+While cruise ship sinkings are extremely rare, the recent accident involving the Costa Concordia called attention to the potential dangers of large cruise ships when negligence may be present.
 When the injured party or family of the injured or deceased party suffers the consequences of a work-related vessel capsizing, a personal injury lawyer can help.
 The key is to prove that negligence caused the accident.

 Maritime law was shaped by the sinking of the Titanic.
-American and British inquiries came up with recommendations that changed lifeboat regulations and evacuation procedures, emergency communications on board, navigation procedures when obstacles are spotted ahead, and the way ships were built.
+American and British inquiries came up with recommendations that changed lifeboat regulations and evacuation procedures, emergency communications onboard, navigation procedures when obstacles are spotted ahead, and the way ships were built.

-Call Today for a Free Consultation
+Call Our Alexandria Maritime Lawyer for Your Free Consultation Today

 As a former state legislator and a practicing attorney for almost 30 years, I have fought for the rights of victims of negligence, nursing home neglect and abuse, and small businesses against those powerful special interests such as insurance companies.
 I will continue to do so for you if you honor me by allowing me to represent you.
 Call me today at 1-318-487-9537 or contact us online.